Introduction

 You can match a visitor's search timeframe with the availability of your products, hotel rooms, etc.

 To do this we need to know which date(s) a visitor is searching for.
-Supply this info with the
+Supply this info with the Search event (or any other event).
+See the documentation here:

 Search event - documentation